-The ping command is a diagnostic tool that allows you to check the status of a connection between a local host and at least one remote device within a TCP/IP network.
+The ping command is a diagnostic tool that allows you to check the status of a connection from a local host to at least one remote device on a TCP/IP network.
 It is used to determine whether a specific IP address or host is accessible from the network.

-Its operation is simple: it sends a series of “packets” to the indicated server, and if the ping works correctly, the server returns them to confirm receipt.
-This allows us to obtain the IP address that a given domain or server responds to, and to know whether it is responding or not.
+Its operation is simple; it sends "packets" to the specified server, and if the ping works correctly, the server returns them as confirmation.
+In this way, we can obtain the IP address to which a given domain or server responds and know whether it is responding or not.

-How to perform a ping depends on the operating system you have.
-In this tutorial, we will explain how to do it on the three main reference systems: Windows, Mac OS X, and Linux.
+The way to perform a ping varies depending on the operating system we have.
+In this tutorial we will explain how to do it on the three main operating systems: Windows, Mac OS X, and Linux.

 How to ping in Windows

-To run a ping from a Windows device, you need to access the system’s Command Prompt (CMD).
-You just need to search for CMD in your start menu to find it:
+To run a ping from a Windows device, you need to access the command console (CMD) of your operating system.
+You just need to search for CMD in your start bar to find it:

-Once open, you can already run the ping without issues.
-You only need to type ping followed by the domain/server name you want to check.
-In this example, we used cdmon.com:
+Once opened, you can run the ping without any problem.
+You just need to type ping and then the domain/server name you want to check.
+In this example we used cdmon.com:

 How to ping in Mac OS X

-From OS X, you have two different ways to perform a ping.
-Mac OS X includes an application called "Network Utility", which allows you to run a ping through an interface.
-You simply need to enter the domain/server name you want to ping and click on "Ping".
-In this example, we used the domain google.com:
+In OS X you have two different ways to ping.
+In Mac OS X there is an application called "Network Utility" that allows you to ping using a graphical interface.
+You just need to enter the domain/server name you want to ping and click on "Ping".
+In this example we used the domain google.com:

-The other way to perform a ping is similar to the method shown for Windows.
-You must open the "Terminal" application on your Mac OS X and simply type ping followed by the domain/server name you want to check.
-In this example, we used google.com:
+The other way to ping is like the method shown in Windows; you must open the "Terminal" application on your Mac OS X and just type ping and then the domain/server name you want to check.
+In this example we used google.com:

 How to ping in Linux

-In Linux, you must open your application launcher and search for "Terminal".
-Once open, the process is the same as in the other operating systems: type ping followed by the domain/server name you want to check.
-In this example, we used the domain cdmon.com:
+In Linux you must open your applications search and look for "Terminal".
+Once opened, the process is the same as in the other operating systems; you must type ping and then the domain/server name you want to check.
+In this example we used the domain cdmon.com: